-- Abnormal spontaneous activity (fibrillations and/or positive sharp waves) in proximal muscles.
+- Non-specific finding: Abnormal spontaneous activity (fibrillations, positive sharp waves and/or complex repetitive discharges) in proximal muscles.4,5

-- Motor unit configuration with small-amplitude, short-duration motor unit action potentials firing in an early recruitment pattern.5
+- Specific findings: Motor unit configuration with low-amplitude, short-duration motor unit action potentials (MUAP) firing in an early recruitment pattern in weak muscles.4,5

 Steroid myopathy preferentially affects type 2 muscle fibers.
 Given an EMG records type 1 muscle fibers, the EMG will be normal in the setting of steroid myopathy.
 Muscle biopsy may be needed if the patient’s symptoms do not respond to drug withdrawal.